Existing narrow-use cancer therapy shows significant activity against other cancers

 “Beyond the science, it was so rewarding to work with so many people towards a common goal,” he said.
 “It’s the most important thing for me.
 That we worked as a team and I hope our discovery will help patients.
 We are so lucky to have all these researchers and institutions involved. »

-Dr. Winter is optimistic about what could be achieved.
+Dr. Winter is optimistic regarding what might be achieved.

 “In our hands and in preclinical models, wild-type IDH1 represents a true metabolic vulnerability in cancer cells and is an authentic therapeutic target in a wide range of wild-type IDH1 cancers,” he said.
 “Mutant IDH1 inhibitors, including FDA-approved ivosidenib, are potent inhibitors of wild-type IDH1 under the conditions found in tumors.
 Since pancreatic and other tumors share this characteristic, these drugs are compelling investigational agents for these expanded indications. »